badhusha-dev/digicraft.space/TECH_README.md

 # DigiCraft.space - Technical Development Guide

 ## 🚀 Quick Start
-This is a React + TypeScript application built with Vite, featuring a modern UI with Tailwind CSS and shadcn/ui components.
+This is a React + TypeScript application built with Vite, featuring a modern UI with Bootstrap 5 and custom components.

 ## 📁 Project Structure Overview